Bhaveshj008/Bhaveshj008/README.md

 ## Hi there 👋
-#I'm
-#Bhavesh Jadhav - Web Developer 👨‍💻
+# I'm Bhavesh Jadhav - Web Developer 👨‍💻

-**Hi there!** Welcome to my personal profile repository.
+Welcome to my personal profile repository.
 I’m Bhavesh Jadhav, a passionate web developer with a knack for building full-stack applications using modern technologies.
 This repo showcases my skills, projects, and achievements, offering a glimpse into my journey as a developer.

 ## 👨‍🎓 About Me
 I hail from **Brahmangaon, Nashik district**, currently pursuing a **Master of Computer Application** at the Government College of Engineering, Aurangabad.
 With a love for solving real-world problems, I specialize in backend development but also contribute actively to frontend projects.